madhupa2000/madhupa2000/README.md

-# 👋 Hi there, I'm YOUR NAME!
+# 👋 Hi there, I'm Madhupa!

 Welcome to my GitHub profile!
 I am passionate about **data science, machine learning, and web development**.